Journalism 130: Prof. Craig: General Story Guidelines

 - The basic minimum word count is 500 words.
 This will rise as the semester progresses, as you become more proficient at writing news stories, and as the complexities of the topics increase.

-- You will be required to conduct a minimum of three interviews.
+- You will be required to conduct three or more interviews.
 By this I mean actual interviews with actual people, not secondhand quotes borrowed from online stories.
 Ideally these are conducted in person, but Zoom interviews and phone interviews are also acceptable.
 Try to reserve email and text contact for arranging interviews or for the occasional follow-up question.

 - You will double-check spellings of names and other facts for accuracy.
 Factual errors destroy your credibility, and names are the most basic fact you need to get right.
 Any misspelled name will result in an automatic failing grade on the assignment.